Prosecutor: No charges for police in fatal Detroit shooting

 Littleton, who was on probation for an unarmed robbery, seemed to say something about not allowing officers to arrest his friend before he began firing, Craig said at the time of the shooting.
 Officers had no intention of arresting Littleton before the shooting started, he said.

-Craig said following the shooting that he released the videos promptly because of what he described as rumors about the shooting, which he said included erroneous social media postings that Littleton had been unarmed.
+Craig said he released the videos promptly because of what he described as rumors about the shooting, which he said included erroneous social media postings that Littleton had been unarmed.

-“He pointed that gun” at the officer’s head, Craig told reporters Wednesday.

-“Mr. Littleton was not even a target,” Craig said.
-“Mr. Littleton engaged our officers.
-That’s factual.
-It was Mr. Littleton who could not understand why his colleague was being detained by Detroit police.”

 Williams reported from West Bloomfield, Michigan.